Line 5 Eglinton: Rob Ford–era redesigns

 On February 8, 2012, in a special meeting, Toronto City Council, led by Karen Stintz, voted 25–18 to override Mayor Ford's modifications to the project.
 The vote reinstated the original proposal to only construct the portion between Laird Drive and Keele Street underground while the remainder of the line is built along the surface.
 On November 30, 2012, the environmental assessment was revised, such that the east tunnel portal location would be moved from east of Brentcliffe to east of Don Mills; however, this was reversed in May 2013 after receiving community feedback.
 In January 2013, city councillors from Scarborough put forward an alternative plan to proceed with the construction of the Eglinton Avenue portion of the line as planned but to exclude the Scarborough RT.
 In July 2013, plans for an "Eglinton-Scarborough Crosstown" line were abandoned, thereby reverting the entire line back to the plan that had been conceived under Transit City.

 Location of tracks at Leslie Street

-The environmental assessment evaluated the line running in the middle of Eglinton Avenue through the valley at Leslie Street.
-However, in late 2012 and early 2013, there were proposals to locate the tracks elsewhere.

 In 2012, Metrolinx discovered that there would be minimal cost differential between tunnelling under the West Don River at Leslie Street (the proposed location of the Sunnybrook Park stop) versus laying the track on the surface.
-Also, tunnelling through that section would have provided "significant improvements to construction staging, schedule and traffic impacts", according to Metrolinx.
-Thus, in December 2012, Metrolinx proposed continuing the LRT tunnel from Laird station to Science Centre station and eliminating the planned Sunnybrook Park surface stop.
-It did not want to build an underground station at the Sunnybrook location as it would cost $80 to $100 million (as compared to about $3 million for a surface stop).
-Metrolinx considered the cost of an underground station to be unjustified given its low projected ridership (650 passengers at the busiest hour).
-Local residents objected to the elimination of their stop, and by mid-2013, Metrolinx had relented and the surface stop was restored.
+Metrolinx also stated that tunnelling through that section would have provided "significant improvements to construction staging, schedule and traffic impacts".
+Thus, in December 2012, Metrolinx proposed an extension of the tunnel and eliminating the planned Sunnybrook Park surface stop.
+An underground station at Sunnybrook was considered too expensive given low projected ridership.
+Local residents objected to the elimination of their stop, and by mid-2013, Metrolinx had relented and the surface stop had been restored.

-Members of the public asked Metrolinx why it was proposing a centre-of-road alignment instead of running the tracks on the south side of Eglinton Avenue through the valley at Leslie Street.
-The south-side alignment would have avoided going through the signaled intersection at Leslie Street.
-Metrolinx explained that the alternate alignment "was more expensive and [would have] required an EA amendment.
-Due to project implementation timelines the project is proceeding with the EA option".
-They also stated, "It is very difficult (if not impossible) to relocate the portal from the centre of Eglinton (as proposed in the current design) and shift it to the south side of the right-of-way and continue to use the existing bridge."